siavava/portfolio/content/blog/index.md

 layout: article
 ---

+# This is H1 that Spans Multiple Lines

+My given name is [Amittai][amittai], but my preferred name ad 2022 is [Altair][altair].
+I am a current student at Dartmouth College, and some would say a wannabe software engineer.
+I am passionate about data and computation, especially in the context of society and how those two can drive changes.
+My interests include deep learning and everything in the AI space, data engineering, systems, and, somehow, lately, a little bit of web development.
+I am also a big fan of the [Haskell][haskell] programming language and functional programming patterns in general.

+When not coding or studying Math, I am probably sleeping, playing online chess, shooting photos that I will never put out into the world, or, on occasion, playing [Assassin's Creed][assassins-creed] ([Origins][assassins-creed-origins], anyone?).

+## This is H2 that Spans Multiple Lines

+My given name is [Amittai][amittai], but my preferred name ad 2022 is [Altair][altair].
+I am a current student at Dartmouth College, and some would say a wannabe software engineer.
+I am passionate about data and computation, especially in the context of society and how those two can drive changes.
+My interests include deep learning and everything in the AI space, data engineering, systems, and, somehow, lately, a little bit of web development.
+I am also a big fan of the [Haskell][haskell] programming language and functional programming patterns in general.

+When not coding or studying Math, I am probably sleeping, playing online chess, shooting photos that I will never put out into the world, or, on occasion, playing [Assassin's Creed][assassins-creed] ([Origins][assassins-creed-origins], anyone?).

+### This is H3 that Spans Multiple Lines

+My given name is [Amittai][amittai], but my preferred name ad 2022 is [Altair][altair].
+I am a current student at Dartmouth College, and some would say a wannabe software engineer.
+I am passionate about data and computation, especially in the context of society and how those two can drive changes.
+My interests include deep learning and everything in the AI space, data engineering, systems, and, somehow, lately, a little bit of web development.
+I am also a big fan of the [Haskell][haskell] programming language and functional programming patterns in general.

+When not coding or studying Math, I am probably sleeping, playing online chess, shooting photos that I will never put out into the world, or, on occasion, playing [Assassin's Creed][assassins-creed] ([Origins][assassins-creed-origins], anyone?).

+#### This is H4 that Spans Multiple Lines

+My given name is [Amittai][amittai], but my preferred name ad 2022 is [Altair][altair].
+I am a current student at Dartmouth College, and some would say a wannabe software engineer.
+I am passionate about data and computation, especially in the context of society and how those two can drive changes.
+My interests include deep learning and everything in the AI space, data engineering, systems, and, somehow, lately, a little bit of web development.
+I am also a big fan of the [Haskell][haskell] programming language and functional programming patterns in general.

+When not coding or studying Math, I am probably sleeping, playing online chess, shooting photos that I will never put out into the world, or, on occasion, playing [Assassin's Creed][assassins-creed] ([Origins][assassins-creed-origins], anyone?).

+##### This is H5 that Spans Multiple Lines

+My given name is [Amittai][amittai], but my preferred name ad 2022 is [Altair][altair].
+I am a current student at Dartmouth College, and some would say a wannabe software engineer.
+I am passionate about data and computation, especially in the context of society and how those two can drive changes.
+My interests include deep learning and everything in the AI space, data engineering, systems, and, somehow, lately, a little bit of web development.
+I am also a big fan of the [Haskell][haskell] programming language and functional programming patterns in general.

+When not coding or studying Math, I am probably sleeping, playing online chess, shooting photos that I will never put out into the world, or, on occasion, playing [Assassin's Creed][assassins-creed] ([Origins][assassins-creed-origins], anyone?).

+###### This is H6 that Spans Multiple Lines

+My given name is [Amittai][amittai], but my preferred name ad 2022 is [Altair][altair].
+I am a current student at Dartmouth College, and some would say a wannabe software engineer.
+I am passionate about data and computation, especially in the context of society and how those two can drive changes.
+My interests include deep learning and everything in the AI space, data engineering, systems, and, somehow, lately, a little bit of web development.
+I am also a big fan of the [Haskell][haskell] programming language and functional programming patterns in general.

+When not coding or studying Math, I am probably sleeping, playing online chess, shooting photos that I will never put out into the world, or, on occasion, playing [Assassin's Creed][assassins-creed] ([Origins][assassins-creed-origins], anyone?).

 # Installation

 Here, you will find information on setting up and running a Nuxt project in 4 steps.